microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 PCDs as denoted in the `gen_sea_includes(...)` python function and described in [Platform DSC statements](#platform-dsc-statements).

 In all scenarios for (2), you will need to review the `gen_aux` tool to see how to properly generate the configuration file, for gen_aux, which in turn is used to generate the auxiliary file.
-The auxiliary file is compiled into the Stm and used to validate the execution of the MmSupervisorCore as explained in [SEA Validation Rules](#sea-code-integration).
+The auxiliary file is compiled into the STM and used to validate the execution of the MmSupervisorCore as explained in [SEA Validation Rules](#sea-code-integration).

 #### Platform DSC statements